-The groundwater is more convenient and less exposed to pollution.
-So, it is commonly used as water supplies for public.
+- The groundwater is more convenient and less exposed to pollution.
+So, it is commonly used as water supplies for the public.

-Groundwater makes up about twenty percent of fresh water supply of the entire world’s water, including oceans and permanent ice.
+- Groundwater makes up about twenty percent of the freshwater supply of the entire world’s water, including oceans and permanent ice.

-Prevention of groundwater pollution can be done through storing rainwater, watertight materials, and collecting leachate with drains.
+Prevention of groundwater pollution can be done by:

 Porosity: It is a measure of the void spaces (pores) that exist between particles of clay, grains of sand, or pieces of gravel, in the layer.
 It is usually expressed as a fraction of the volume of void space divided by the total volume, and written as a percentage between 0–100%.